ethannguyens/ctm/README.md

     console.log(data);
 });
 ```
+This is the most effective way to read a file specially large file:
+* Less memory: the target file is loaded in chunks, not much memory needed to store data in a buffer
+* Faster: stream cut down the response time by not waiting for load the whole file.
+This is significant for server app that is time sensitive
+* Piping: chunks can be pipe to be consumed immediately.

 #### Prime - `prime-number.js`
 TDD approach, solving traditional prime algorithm problem using while loop.
 The algorithm complexity is `O(sqrt(n))`

 #### Webpack
 `Webpack` is used to bundle all of the files of this project (js, jsx, scss, json...).
-Javascipt file is transpile using babel before bundling.
+JavaScipt file is transpile using babel before bundling.
 There 2 separate configurations, 1 for development with hot module reloading, source map.
 One for deployment with `uglify` and no source mapping

 #### React-Redux